tchibatron/dbeaver/Script-and-Query-Execution.md

   <img src="https://www.dropbox.com/s/v2w72bpnak9wyej/Execute%20on%20main%20menu.png?raw=1"/>

 To execute a query under cursor or selected text, press <kbd>Ctrl+Enter</kbd> or right-click the query and click **Execute -> Execute SQL Statement** on the context menu.
-You can do the same from the main menu: **SQL Editor -> Execute SQL Statement**.
+You can do the same using the main toolbar or main menu: **SQL Editor -> Execute SQL Statement**.
 This executes the SQL query under cursor or selected text and fills the results pane with query results.

 To execute a query under cursor in a separate tab, press <kbd>CTRL+\ </kbd> or right-click the query and click **Execute -> Execute SQL in new tab** on the context menu.
-Same can be done from the main menu: **SQL Editor -> Execute SQL in new tab**.
+Same can be done using the main toolbar or the main menu: **SQL Editor -> Execute SQL in new tab**.
 This executes the SQL query under cursor or selected text and creates a new results tab.

-To execute the whole script, press <kbd>Alt+X</kbd> or click **Execute -> Execute SQL Script** on the context menu or **SQL Editor -> Execute SQL Script** on the main menu.
+To execute the whole script, press <kbd>Alt+X</kbd> or click **Execute -> Execute SQL Script** on the context menu or **SQL Editor -> Execute SQL Script** on the main menu or in the main toolbar.
 This executes all queries in the current editor (or selected queries) as a script.
 DBeaver parses queries one by one using a statements delimiter (“;” by default) and executes them consequently.
 You can configure the script execution behavior in the SQL editor preferences (Right-click the script and click **Preferences** on the context menu).

-To execute a script opening each query results in a separate tab, press <kbd>Ctrl+Alt+X</kbd> or click **Execute -> Execute Statements In Separate Tabs** on the context menu or **SQL Editor -> Execute Statements In Separate Tabs** on the main menu.
+To execute a script opening each query results in a separate tab, press <kbd>Ctrl+Alt+X</kbd> or click **Execute -> Execute Statements In Separate Tabs** on the context menu or **SQL Editor -> Execute Statements In Separate Tabs** on the main menu or in the main toolbar.
 The executes all queries in the script but opens multiple result tabs.
 Each script query is executed in a separate thread (that is, all queries are executed simultaneously).
 NOTE: Be careful with this feature.
 If you execute a huge script with a large number of queries, it might cause unexpected problems.